AlephCK/cypress-demo-challenge/Readme.md

 ```

 ### Insomnia Setup
 All the API tests (valid and invalid) were done using Insomnia.

-The collection is also included in this repository in case it's needed.
+#### Install Insomnia
+Go to [insomnia.rest/download](https://insomnia.rest/download) to download the Insomnia Client and install in your preferred OS.

+#### Import API Collection
+Once Insomnia Client is installed, you'll need to import the Insomnia collection file located on the folder `Insomnia API Collection` on the root folder of this project.

+To import the file, click on `Create > Import from File` or click `Insomnia > Settings > Data > Import Data`.

+Once the collection is imported, click on `No Environment > Manage Environments > Base Environment` and add the apiKey (which is the publicKey provided by Marvel Developer API) and the hash.

-To test this, a hash md5 is required, you can use the following [website](https://www.md5.cz) to generate it.
+To generate the hash, you can use the following [website](https://www.md5.cz) to generate it.
 The format is the following:
 ```quote
   md5(ts+marvelPrivateKey+marvelPublicKey)